 Also, it is very important to sign up for these projects through 4HOnline as you will then get added to the emailing and/or mailing lists for those projects.
 Not all projects send out information via email or mail, but some of them do and it is very important to ensure that you are in the communication chain!

 Once you’ve selected your projects, you can order literature!
 The literature is research-based curriculum based on the project, to help your child excel in mastering his interest.
 The 4HOnline system will allow you to pick out literature during enrollment-however, this system is not compatible with Trempealeau County, and your literature will never arrive.
-If you wish to order literature, you must contact the 4-H Program Coordinator.
+If you wish to order literature, you must contact the 4-H Program Educator.

 Clubs are a way for members to get to know other members with similar interests or who live geographically close.
 Some clubs are based on specific projects.
 You can change clubs at any time in the year to find one that suits your children’s needs and interests.
 Clubs vary by where, when, and how often they meet.
 Every club in 4-H practices inclusivity and no youth will be turned away if they want to join a specific club-it’s all about finding the right atmosphere and fit for your family!
 Check out our Club Information page to see what our county has to offer!